esl/MongooseIM/doc/advanced-configuration/Services.md

 * **Default:** not specified
 * **Example:** `report = true`

-Explicit acknowledgement that the metrics are gathered and reported.
+An explicit acknowledgement that the metrics are gathered and reported.
-When this option is not specified, the reports are gathered and a notification appears in logs on startup.
+When this option is not specified, the reports are gathered, and a notification appears in logs on startup.
 Enabling this option silences the notification reminder that metrics are gathered.
 When this option is set to `false`, System Metrics Service is not started and metrics are not collected.